 There were no comments or concerns received at the time of the writing of this report.
-The Manager of Public Works has requested the standard entrance (with adequate sight lines), civic address and road widening conditions be applied.
+The Manager of Public Works has requested the standard entrance, civic address, and road widening conditions be applied.

 5. CONCLUSIONS

 Based on the foregoing, it is concluded that the proposed consent is consistent with the PPS and generally conforms to the Township's Official Plan and Zoning By-Law, provided that the recommended conditions of consent are approved.